 The high-bay warehouse in Jona goes into operation.

 Plant expansion in Pfullendorf.

-With the introduction of installation systems and shower toilets, the range of products is extensively expanded.
+With the introduction of installation systems, the range of products is expanded.

 Geberit expands into the USA and establishes the subsidiary Geberit Manufacturing Inc. with its headquarters in Michigan City, Indiana.

 Geberit’s corporate structure is reorganised and Geberit Holding SA established.

 The local sales company for the Netherlands is founded, with its headquarters in Amsterdam.

 Picture: For a period of 20 years, the brothers Heinrich and Klaus Geberit have been at the helm of the enterprise that has become an international corporation by now.

 Blow moulding technology is introduced; this enables the rationalised production of cisterns.